Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

 Amazon Inventory Limits

 Amazon restricts how much you can send to FBA.
-Check your limits in August and:
+Check your limits in August -- not October.
+Clear slow movers before Q4, request limit increases if available, and have a backup fulfillment plan ready.

 FBA Shipping Deadlines